 Thanks to the success of our previous article discussing the CA Good Neighbor Law, we’ve been able to help thousands of homeowners struggling with fence disputes.
 We’re continuing to receive questions from readers at an exponential rate, and while we can’t get to every single one of them, we’re committed to publishing more informative blog articles to help answer as many questions as possible.
 The following article will expand even further into CA fence laws and their correlation to property lines.

-Therefore in this article, we are going to touch on the laws surrounding fences and property lines in the beautiful state of California.
+In this article, we are going to briefly touch on the laws surrounding fences and property lines in the state of California.
 We will clarify and correct many of the myths floating around out there regarding what is legal or illegal when it comes to your fences.
-The article will outline the reality of the CA fence laws, the challenges, and the difficulty in predicting the outcome of such court disputes.
-And lastly, the likelihood of them actually being a benefit to you in a real-world court of law.
+The article will outline the reality of the CA fence laws, the challenges and difficulties associated with them, and the likelihood of them actually being a benefit to you in a real-world court of law.

 CA Fence Laws and Property Line Myths

 We believe it will be productive to our readers to look at some of the practical issues and the subsequent myths that often are touted as law in forums and Q&A websites by uninformed or uneducated individuals.
 Here they are:

 Myth 1: The division fence, shrubs, or other structure represents the legal boundary between two adjoining properties.